mmig/cordova-plugin-gadgetbridge/README.md

 Cordova plugin for using [Gadgetbridge][1] as a library, for accessing Pebble, Mi Band etc. devices.

+# Limitations

+Due to background service, _Gadgetbridge_ can be installed only once on an android-device:
+ * either the _Gadgetbrige_ app itself
+ * or exactly one app that uses this cordova-plugin

 # Included Resources

 Uses a [slightly modified][2] version of [Gadgetbridge][1] that is compiled